ballerina-platform/ballerina-distribution/examples/http-client-data-binding/http_client_data_binding.md

 For more information on the underlying module, see the [`http` module](https://lib.ballerina.io/ballerina/http/latest/) and [specification](https://ballerina.io/spec/http/#243-client-action-return-types).

-Before executing following sample, run the service in `Basic REST API` example.
+Before executing following sample, run the service in `Basic REST service` example.

 ::: code http_client_data_binding.bal :::